JCSDA/jedi-docs/docs/using/building_and_running/building_jedi.rst

 As described in detail :ref:`cmake_devtools`, the procedure for building and compiling JEDI rests heavily on the software tools :code:`CMake` and :code:`ecbuild`, which make your life much easier.
 A typical workflow proceeds in the following steps, which are described in more detail in the sections that follow:

+0. Configure System: set git settings and load spack-stack environment (if not previously set)
 1. Clone the desired JEDI :ref:`bundle <bundle>`
 2. Optionally edit the :code:`CMakeLists.txt` file in the bundle to choose the code branches you want to work with
 3. :code:`cd` to the build directory and run :code:`ecbuild` to generate the Makefiles and other infrastructure